vivianzzzzz/TSA_Sp24/README.md

-This is the class repository for Time Series Analysis for Energy Data. <br>
+This is the class repository for Time Series Analysis for Energy and Environment Applications - Spring 2024 <br>

 Meeting time: T-Th 11:45 to 1:00 pm <br>
 Zoom Meeting ID:  960 1220 7178 <br>